AveryData/AveryData.github.io/_learning/Queing.md

 ---
-title: "Operations Management"
+title: "Queues and Service times"
-excerpt: "You know, managing operations"
+excerpt: "What Chick-Fil-A is way good at"
 ---

 ## Operations management is how to make stuff...on time, at low cost, high quality, meeting customer's demands